A downloadable tool

 Your game can talk back

-When your project gets bigger, Pulse already has the grown-up tools
+When your project gets bigger, Pulse is ready

 Pulse gives you escape hatches for all the nasty real-world problems: